 At Sierra Pacific Orthopedics, we are dedicated to providing all our fellowship-trained and board-certified orthopedic experts, including our knee doctors, with every tool and resource they may need.
 This includes state-of-the-art technology, a dedicated staff, and the strength that comes from working side-by-side with a team of specialized surgeons and medical experts.

 Our knee doctors are experts whose medical practices focus on patients with orthopedic issues, including those who need comprehensive knee care, surgery, and pain management.
-Dr. Jerome Dunklin, Dr. Paramjeet Gill, Dr. Christopher Glezos, Dr. Eric Hanson, Dr. Matthew Knedel, Dr. Michael Nuzzo, Dr. Michele Schulz, Dr. Matthew Simons, Dr. David Taylor, Dr. Steven Thaxter, and Dr. Thomas Thomas are trained in the anatomy and function of the knee as well as the many conditions and injuries that can affect it.
+Dr. Jerome Dunklin, Dr. Paramjeet Gill, Dr. Christopher Glezos, Dr. Vincent Gomez, Dr. Eric Hanson, Dr. Beau Kalmes, Dr. Michele Schulz, Dr. Matthew Simons, Dr. Steven Thaxter, and Dr. Thomas Thomas are trained in the anatomy and function of the knee as well as the many conditions and injuries that can affect it.
 They offer a variety of solutions, from corticosteroid injections to complex knee surgery, so you can keep doing what you love.